juren53/HST-Metadata/Docs/Offset-error-fix-process.md

 ### Description of Process to Fix Offset Errors and Warnings in JPEG images

 The following steps fix the offset errors and warning messages reported by ExifTool and exiv2 metadata utilities.
-These steps outline how a program would automate the process.
+These steps outline how a program would automate the process and make the JPEG images viewable in the NARA Catalog.

 Remove all meta-tags and fix offset errors in post-processed JPEG using FFmpeg
 ```